Get,

 Are There Any Risks To The Test?
 3

 Risks to this test are rare.
 Measurement of the glomerular filtration rate using isotopes may expose you to minimal radiation.
 It is best to avoid repeated exposures to the isotopes over short periods.
-Some patients may develop allergic reaction to iodine-containing radio-contrast agents.
+Some patients may develop allergic reactions to iodine-containing radio-contrast agents.

 Contraindications: As per general recommendations, special categories like pregnant women, children and elderly; people with an illness or acute infection or people who recently had a procedure involving the use of a contrast dye should talk with their doctors before going for the test.